ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Tegopath/2nd Level/Barrier.md

 - **Path**:
 	- 2nd Level [[Tegopath Psycasts|Tegopath Psycast]]
 - **Casting Time:**
-	- 1 Action
+	- 1 Action.
 - **[[Psyfocus]] Cost:**
 	- 2
 - **[[Neural Heat]] Generation:**
 	- 25
 - [[Range]]:
-	- 35ft
+	- 35ft.
 - **Target**:
-	- A point within range.
+	- A square within range,
 - **Components**:
-	- Kinetic
+	- Kinetic.
 - **Duration**:
 	- 5 turns.
 - **Effects**
-	- You create a barrier centered at a point within range.
-The barrier is a square 15ft in size and can be oriented in a direction of your choice when this psycast is cast.
-The barrier blocks all ranged attacks that would cross through it and can block up to 40 total damage before it dissipates.
-		- Creatures can move through the barrier unimpeded.
-		- The barrier does not block melee attacks.
+	- *You project a barrier to block incoming projectiles.
+The barrier can only absorb a certain amount of damage before breaking.*
+	- For the duration of this psycast, any ranged attacks passing through the target square are blocked by the barrier.
+The barrier may block up to its health in attacks.
 	- You may end this psycast for free during your turn.
+- **Stats**:
+	- 40 Barrier Health. (+40 Health)
+	- 15ft Target Square Side Length.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 14 psyfocus spent above the normal cost for this psycast, the barrier can absorb 40 more damage.